 Cognitive Psychology (3, Odd Fall) This course focuses on the underlying cognitive processes directing behavior.
-Topics include, but are not limited to, the neural basis of cognition, perception and attention, perception- and meaning-based knowledge representations (schemas), memory concepts and principles, problem solving, reasoning, language structure and use, cognitive development, and the nature of intelligence.
+Topics include, but are not limited to, the neural basis of cognition, perception and attention, perception and meaning-based knowledge representations (schemas), memory concepts and principles, problem solving, reasoning, language structure and use, cognitive development, and the nature of intelligence.
 (Prerequisite: PSYC 1600)

-PSYC 3015 / PSYC 3015W
+PSYC 3015/PSYC 3015W

-Adult Development (3, Even Spring) A consideration of physical, cognitive, emotional and social development from adolescence through death.
+Adult Development (3, TBA) A consideration of physical, cognitive, emotional and social development from adolescence through death.
 A life course perspective will explore the theories and research related to human development.
-(Prerequisite: PSYC 1600)
+(Prerequisite: PSYC 1600 or SOCI 1800)

-Lifespan Development (3, Fall) A consideration of physical, cognitive, emotional and social development from conception through death.
+Lifespan Development (3) A consideration of physical, cognitive, emotional and social development from conception through death.
 A life course perspective will explore the theories and research related to human development.
-(Prerequisite: PSYC 1600) Note: Course does not fulfill elective requirements for the Psychology major.
+(Prerequisite: PSYC 1600 or SOCI 1800; PSYC 1700)